holoviz/panel/doc/developer_guide/index.md

+# Developer Guide

+Welcome.
+We are so happy you've decided to contribute.

-# Setting up a development environment
+## Setting up a development environment

 The Panel library is a project that provides a wide range of data interfaces and an extensible set of plotting backends, which means the development and testing process involves a broad set of libraries.